ljunggren/boozang-docs/README.md

 **Great support for dynamic classes and ids**

-By not relying on attributes like `class`or `id` by default, recorded tests are not broken when these are changed in the application.
+By not relying on attributes like `class` or `id` by default, recorded tests are not broken when these are changed in the application.
 This makes Boozang well-suited for testing on top of applications with dynamic attributes.
-For special cases where you need to dependend on `id` or `class` (such as extracting data), the user can opt-in for using these attributes.
+For special cases where you need to depend on `id` or `class` (such as extracting data), the user can opt-in to use these attributes.

  **Automated form fills**